codegen-sh/codegen-sdk/architecture/4. type-analysis/H. Graph Edges.md

 ## Next Step

-After constructing the type graph, the system moves on to [Performing Edits](../performing-edits/edit-operations.md) where it can safely modify code while preserving type relationships.
+After constructing the type graph, the system moves on to [Edit Operations](../5.%20performing-edits/A.%20Edit%20Operations.md) where it can safely modify code while preserving type relationships.